milanistie13/shopperqueries/src/content/blog/best-anti-acne-products-for-men/index.md

 ### 8. Horace Purifying Face Mask
 **Best Weekly Treatment**

 Think of this as your weekly reset button.
-In response to "What's the best skincare routine for men with acne-prone skin?" – incorporating a weekly mask like this one can make a huge difference.
+In response to, What's the best [skincare routine for men](./skincare-for-men/) with acne-prone skin? – incorporating a weekly mask like this one can make a huge difference.

 *Why it works:*
 - Clay-based formula absorbs excess oil